Monadic second-order model-checking on decomposable matroids: Matroid Operations

-Here we consider one of the most simple operation on matroids, called the series and parallel connections.
-They extend well-known graph operations, on which they characterize the graphs of tree-width $2$ \cite{bodlaender1998pka}.
+In this subsection we consider two of the most simple operations on matroids, called the series and parallel connections.
+They extend well-known graph operations, which are used to characterize the graphs of tree-width $2$ \cite{bodlaender1998pka}.
+By means of these operations, we describe a class of matroids, which are not all representable, using the methods introduced in the previous subsection.
 The following definition and theorem are taken from \cite{oxley1992mt}.